 Element Purpose and link to strategy Operation and process Maximum opportunity Performance metrics Fees Provide an appropriate reward to attract individuals with appropriate knowledge and experience to review and support the implementation of the Company's strategy.
-The Chairman and the Executive Directors are responsible for setting the remuneration of the Non-Executive Directors, other than the Chairman whose remuneration is determined by the Committee.
+The Chair of the Board and the Executive Directors are responsible for setting the remuneration of the Non-Executive Directors, other than the Chair whose remuneration is determined by the Committee.
 Non-Executive Directors are paid a base fee and additional fees for membership or chairmanship of Committees and for the role of Senior Independent Director.
 Fees are usually reviewed annually with changes effective from 1 April.
 Non-Executive Directors do not participate in any of the Company's incentive arrangements.
 Other benefits include travel, accommodation and membership subscriptions related to the Company's business.
-Reasonable business related expenses will be reimbursed (including any tax due thereon).
+Reasonable business-related expenses will be reimbursed (including any tax due thereon).
 Fees will be in line with market rates for Non-Executive Directors at FTSE 250 companies.
-The aggregate maximum will be the limit stated in the Articles of Association, which is currently £600,000, but shareholders are being asked to increase this to £750,000 at the 2020 AGM.
-In the normal course, the Committee would generally consider awarding the Chairman (and the other directors would generally consider awarding the Non-Executive Directors) an annual increase in line with the rate of inflation for staff generally.
+The aggregate maximum will be the limit approved by shareholders in accordance with the Articles of Association, which is currently £1,000,000.
+In the normal course, the Committee would generally consider awarding the Chair (and the other Directors would generally consider awarding the Non-Executive Directors) an annual increase in line with the rate of inflation for staff generally.
 However, this is not automatic and any decisions will be taken in the round.
-The 2020/21 fee levels are set out on page 133.
+The 2023/24 fee levels are set out on page 131.
+Not applicable.